brianngan/brianngan.github.io/_posts/2020-04-23-daily-ui-001-sign-up.md

 categories: ux-design

 ---
 This UI challenge was straight-forward.
 Create a sign up flow for anything that you want.
-So I decided upon Roll-Box, a much needed toilet-paper-subscription-box service.
-"Want to hoard some cylinders in your fallout shelter?
+So I decided upon Roll-Box, a Greentech-toilet-paper-subscription-box service.
+Here is the CTO's introduction to the product:

+> Want to hoard some cylinders in your fallout shelter?
 Want to build a paper fort?
 Want to TP somebody's house?
 Why not subscribe to Roll-Box today!
-Simply type in the promo code: FREETP."
+Simply type in the promo code: FREETP.

 ![](/uploads/daily-ui-1-hero.png "Daily UI 1 Sign Up")